 First-time fixer-upper buyers usually want a property that’s in good condition and has minimal damage to fix.
 However, the best kind of fixer-upper is the one that has peeling wall paints, torn and worn carpets.
 In short, houses that have these kinds of problems are the ones worth buying.
 These types of properties can be easily fixed and turned back into a pristine condition.
 These types of house are the ones that usually sell like hot cakes in the market.

-If you are new to buying fixer-upper houses, it is important to understand that not all houses are the same.
+If you are new to buying fixer-upper houses in Las Vegas, it is important to understand that not all houses are the same.
 Not all properties are profitable in the future once they’ve been repaired.
 Before jumping right into buying a fixer-upper, here are a few important things you should know:

 - Location – It is important that you keep the location of the house in mind.
 You don’t want to buy a house in the middle of nowhere, right?
 It would be a hassle for you and your buyer.
 Keep in mind that location is important, so as you go around and look for houses, make sure that it’s at an ideal location.
 Near an intersection or close to a landfill?
 That’s a no-go!
 A house that is located near or next to a school is also a big no. In short, look for a house that is located in places that are desirable.
 Ask yourself if you would like to live in that location if you are going to sell it.
 If you can’t see yourself living in such a place, what makes you think that your buyer would?
 Makes sense, right?